top of page

 Courtesy Photo: Chelsea Wooten, Warrior.
 Mother.
 Survivor.
 Chelsea Wooten is still here… and that means everything.

-I reached remission fast, but enduring years of chemo, spinal taps, and biopsies showed me what survival really looks like — and why new therapies are finally changing the journey.
+I reached remission quickly, but enduring years of chemotherapy, spinal taps, and biopsies taught me what survival truly means.
+It also revealed why new therapies are changing the journey for many.

 The side effects were relentless.
-Chemotherapy caused nausea, fatigue, mouth sores, infections, and hair loss, while some drugs led to nerve damage, balance issues, and frequent falls.
-Steroids disrupted sleep, mood, and metabolism.
-Over time, treatment became less about single symptoms and more about enduring the entire process.
+Chemotherapy caused nausea, fatigue, mouth sores, infections, and hair loss.
+Some drugs led to nerve damage, balance issues, and frequent falls.
+Steroids disrupted my sleep, mood, and metabolism.
+Over time, treatment became less about individual symptoms and more about enduring the entire process.
 At the same time, I was learning how to care for a newborn.

 Courtesy Photo: Chelsea and her daughter sweetly look into each others eyes.
 This is what survival looks like.
 Not just living… but loving through it all.

 Like many patients, I reached remission early in treatment.
-But remission did not mean the end.
-It marked the beginning of years of continued chemotherapy designed to keep the disease from returning.
-That is the reality for adults and children alike: survival requires ongoing vigilance, repeated procedures, and a body constantly pushed to its limits.
+However, remission did not signify the end of my journey.
+It marked the beginning of years of continued chemotherapy designed to prevent the disease from returning.
+This is the reality for both adults and children: survival requires ongoing vigilance, repeated procedures, and a body constantly pushed to its limits.

-CAR-T therapies are not without risk.
+However, CAR-T therapies are not without risks.
 Patients may experience cytokine release syndrome, neurologic side effects, and low blood counts, requiring careful monitoring in specialized centers.
-But compared with traditional chemotherapy, these effects are typically shorter in duration and more targeted.
+Yet, compared to traditional chemotherapy, these effects are typically shorter in duration and more targeted.

 Sources / References: